pranavratish/Currency-Converter/README.md

     - Fast Access Conversions (favourited conversion rates)
         - A list of conversions that have been bookmarked (favourited) by the user.
 Allows quick and easy access to commonly utilised conversion rates.

+PLEASE NOTE THE BITCOIN CONVERSION FUNCTION WORKS BUT DOES NOT DISPLAY THE CONVERTED AMOUNT UNLESS YOU LOOK AT THE LOG!

 ### Implementation Process

 #### Initial Plan